grz0zrg/fsynth/README.md

  * cd fsws & npm install & node fsws
  * point your browser to http://127.0.0.1:3000

- If you just want to try it out without the collaborative feature and saving, you just need "fsws" then point your browser to http://127.0.0.1:3000
+ If you just want to try it out without the collaborative feature and save, you just need "fsws" then point your browser to http://127.0.0.1:3000

  If you want to use it with IanniX or OSC, please look at the osc_relay directory, this should be launched before you use the IanniX controller.